standardebooks/tools/README.md

 ## macOS users (up to macOS 10.15)

-These instructions were tested on macOS 10.12 to 10.15.
+These instructions were tested on macOS 10.12 to 10.16, on Intel macs.

 1. Install the [Homebrew package manager](https://brew.sh).
 Or, if you already have it installed, make sure it’s up to date: